hughes84/ambust/README.md

 # Further testing

 - I've tested that this page works in different browsers such as Chrome, Firefox, Microsoft Edge and Safari.
 - I've tested that this website is responsive, and looks good on all standard screen sizes the smallest at 320px   all the way up to 1400px.
 - I've confirmed that my webiste has good visibility contrast and it's easy readable for the user, with good contrast colours and displaying good accessibility performance.
-- I've tested that all internal links are working properly and navigate me through the pages, and clicking on logo takes me back to the home page.
+- I've tested that all internal links are working properly and navigate me through the pages, and clicking the fixed navigation bar brings me back to the relevant section.
 - Internal links: Home, About, Staff, Sign Up as well as sign up button sign up page.
-- I've tested that all external links are taking me to new tab and to related pages that where either in discription or in text.
+- I've tested that all external links are taking me to new tab and to related pages that where either in description or in text.
-- External links: Facebook, Twitter, Youtube and Instagram.
+- External links: Facebook, Twitter, Youtube, Instagram and Copyright.
 - Where email is required only an email will be accepted in the email field.
 When all fields are filled correctly you are then sent to thank you page.
+- Clear button working as should.
+- Fixed navigation bar stays in place for smaller devices when scrolling.

 [Back to Table of Contents](#table-of-contents)